marancibia/marancibia.github.io/oml4py-adb/provision-adw/provision-adw.md

 3. Give basic information for the autonomous database:

-    - __Choose a compartment__ - Select the compartment you just created.
+    - __Choose a compartment__ - By default your root compartment is shown.
+If you had created a compartment for your Project, you can select it here.
     - __Display Name__ - Enter a memorable name for the database for display purposes.
 For this lab, use __OML_LABS__.
     - __Database Name__ - Use letters and numbers only, starting with a letter.
 Maximum length is 14 characters (no underscores).
 For this lab, use __OMLLABS__.